rolandbreedveld/nest-api/README.md

 My setpoint device is called "Nest", so you perhaps you need to change it. \
 Better don't use spaces in the device names if you call them from dzvents event's.
 I had a couple of times problems with this, removing the spaces solved it.

+In the Domoticz config add 127.0.0.* and your ip (or range) to local networks.

 Add the following cron-entry, to get every 5 minutes the last values from Google: (crontab -e)
 - */5 * * * * /home/pi/nest-api/get_nest.sh >/dev/null 2>&1